j4mie/idiorm/README.markdown

 Settings: `username` and `password`

 Some database adapters (such as MySQL) require a username and password to be supplied separately to the DSN string.
 These settings allow you to provide these values.
+A typical MySQL connection setup might look like this:

+    ORM::configure('mysql:host=localhost;dbname=my_database');
+    ORM::configure('username', 'database_user');
+    ORM::configure('password', 'top_secret');

 #### PDO Error Mode ####